Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 The source code contains a flag called TRANSCRIPT_CLASSIFIER (107 mentions).
 From context, this appears to be an “Auto Mode” that uses an AI classifier to decide whether to approve tool permissions automatically.
 If this ships, those constant interruptions could become optional for trusted operations — or disappear entirely.

-Capybara appears to be a Claude 4.6 variant.
-Comments reference “Capybara v8” and honestly document known issues: 29-30% false claims rate (compared to v4’s 16.7%), a tendency to over-comment code, and something delicately named “assertiveness counterweight.”
-Fennec is another codename, later migrated to Opus 4.6.
+Scattered throughout the code are animal names.
+Capybara appears to be a Claude 4.6 variant — comments reference “Capybara v8” and honestly document known issues: a 29-30% false claims rate (compared to v4’s 16.7%), a tendency to over-comment code, and something delicately named “assertiveness counterweight.”
+Fennec (the fox) is another codename, later migrated to Opus 4.6.
 Numbat hasn’t shipped yet — the comments straight up say “Remove this section when we launch numbat.”

-Even better: the code references opus-4-7 and sonnet-4-8 as examples of “version numbers that shouldn’t appear in public commits.”
-The examples meant to prevent leaks ended up leaking something themselves.
+And the most ironic moment: the code references opus-4-7 and sonnet-4-8 as examples of “version numbers that shouldn’t appear in public commits.”
+The examples meant to prevent leaks ended up leaking future version numbers.

-So Anthropic names their models after cute animals — capybara, fennec fox, numbat.
-Next time someone says AI companies are soulless, please remember that there’s a team of engineers having serious code review discussions about “capybara v8’s hallucination rate is too high” (◕‿◕)
+Anthropic names their models after cute animals — capybara, fennec fox, numbat.
+There’s a team of engineers having serious code review discussions about “capybara v8’s hallucination rate is too high” and that fact alone makes the world a better place (◕‿◕)

 Spy-Movie-Level Undercover Mode